turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 ### 2. Create a Tic-Tac-Toe Board

-Using our empty board game, we can render a simple tic-tac-toe board:
+Using our defined empty `board` field, we can render a simple tic-tac-toe board:

 <Tabs>
 <TabItem value="snippet" label="Snippet">